ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ### Client offers supported credential schemes
 {: #satp-client-offers-sec}

-Capability negotiation, similar to the Session Description Protocol [RFC 5939], occurs prior to data exchange.
+Capability negotiation, similar to the Session Description Protocol [RFC5939], occurs prior to data exchange.
 Initially, the client (application) sends a JSON block containing acceptable credential schemes, such as OAuth2.0 or SAML, in the "Credential Scheme" field of the SATP message.

 ### Server selects supported credential scheme
 {: #satp-server-selects-sec}